Wereldjimmy/JvanderWereld/book/MSc/Structural/03_Dynamic_Bridge.md

 ```

 **Steady-state response**\
 The next step was to compute the steady-state response of the structure subjected to both vehicle and seismic loads.
 This was done using the dynamic stiffness matrix method (DSM).
-Since the structure is subject to two different types of loads with both different frequencies, two different steady-state responses need to be analysed.
+Since the structure is subject to two different types of loads with different frequencies, two different steady-state responses need to be analysed.
 Since the system is linear both of these responses can be added to get the full response of the structure.
 The total real part of the bending moments of the bridge deck for the steady-state response are given below.

 ```{figure} ../../figures/MSc/CIEM5000_A2_SSR.png
 ---